 Black Dollars Matter.

-When blacks choose to buy from black-owned businesses, we help create a community and a strong economy.
-In a 2018 article published by Nielson black people's purchase power equalized $1.2 trillion.
+When blacks choose to buy from black-owned businesses, we help create a stronger community.
+In a 2018 article published by Nielson black people's purchase power totaled $1.2 trillion.
 With this buying power, there needs to be more representation in our communities.
 With the growth of e-commerce around the world, we are slowly beginning to recapture our dollars.
 History has proven that when black people come together to support each other, the results are always amazing.

 So let's take a look at a few communities that hold a special place in "black entrepreneurship."